awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 **CloudWatch alarm**
 Choose the CloudWatch alarm that you want Route 53 to use to determine whether this health check is healthy\.
 Route 53 supports CloudWatch alarms with the following features:
 + Standard\-resolution metrics\.
 High\-resolution metrics aren't supported\.
-For more information, see [High\-Resolution Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html#high-resolution-metrics) in the *Amazon CloudWatch User Guide*\.
+For more information, see [High\-resolution metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html#high-resolution-metrics) in the *Amazon CloudWatch User Guide*\.
 + Statistics: `Average`, `Minimum`, `Maximum`, `Sum`, and `SampleCount`\.
 Extended statistics aren't supported\.
+Route 53 does not support alarms that use [metric math](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) to query multiple CloudWatch metrics\.
 If you want to create an alarm, perform the following steps:

 1. Choose **create**\.
 The CloudWatch console appears in a new browser tab\.

 1. Enter the applicable values\.
-For more information, see [Create or Edit a CloudWatch Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ConsoleAlarms.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Create or edit a CloudWatch alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ConsoleAlarms.html) in the *Amazon CloudWatch User Guide*\.

 1. Return to the browser tab that the Route 53 console appears in\.

 1. Choose the refresh button next to the **CloudWatch alarm** list\.

 1. Choose the new alarm from the list\.
 If you change settings for the CloudWatch alarm after you create a health check, you must update the health check\.
-For more information, see [Updating Health Checks When You Change CloudWatch Alarm Settings \(Health Checks That Monitor a CloudWatch Alarm Only\)Updating Health Checks When You Change CloudWatch Alarm Settings](health-checks-updating-cloudwatch-alarm-settings.md)\.
+For more information, see [Updating health checks when you change CloudWatch alarm settings \(health checks that monitor a CloudWatch alarm only\)Updating health checks when you change CloudWatch alarm settings](health-checks-updating-cloudwatch-alarm-settings.md)\.

 **Health check status**
 Choose the status of the health check \(healthy, unhealthy, or last known status\) when CloudWatch has insufficient data to determine the state of the alarm that you chose for **CloudWatch alarm**\.
 If you choose to use the last known status, Route 53 uses the status of the health check from the last time that CloudWatch had sufficient data to determine the alarm state\.
 For new health checks that have no last known status, the default status for the health check is healthy\.